-Experienced SEPTA & Bus Injury Attorney Serving all of NJ and PA
+Experienced SEPTA Bus Accident Attorney Serving all of NJ and PA

 There a number of different types of accidents that can involve buses.
 These include collisions with other vehicles, jerk and jolt accidents (in which passengers are thrown the ground because of an unexpected movement of the bus), and pedestrian accidents.
 The Mattiacci Law Firm has handled each type of bus accident case and is familiar with litigating cases against SEPTA and other commercial bus companies.

-SEPTA and other transportation companies are often referred to as a common carriers.
+SEPTA and other transportation companies are often referred to as common carriers.
+Our SEPTA bus accident lawyer, John Mattiacci, is experienced representing victims of accidents.

 What Is A Common Carrier?